Skip to content

 e.g.: how does mise plugin install elixir know to fetch https://github.com/asdf-vm/asdf-elixir?

 We maintain an index of shorthands that mise uses as a base.
 This is regularly updated every time that mise has a release.
-This repository is stored directly into the codebase here.
+This repository is stored directly into the codebase in registry/.

 Does "node@20" mean the newest available version of node?